Interested-Deving-1896/kde-eco-website/content/blog/2025-03-24-roopa-sok25-kecolab.md

 ## Thank You Note!

-Challenges make the journey worthful.
-Without any challenges, I wouldn’t have known the perks of contributing to SoK.
-I take a moment here to thank my wonderful mentors (Joseph, Kieryn, Aakarsh, and Karan) for guiding me throughout this journey.
-Also, my fellow contributors to the project for collaborating with me to achieve what we proposed successfully.
+Challenges make the journey worthwhile.
+Without any challenges, I wouldn’t have known the perks of contributing to KDE in SoK.
+I take a moment here to thank my wonderful mentors Kieryn, Aakarsh, Karanjot, and Joseph for guiding me throughout this journey.
+Also, I want to thank my fellow contributors to the project Shubhanshu and Utkarsh for collaborating with me to achieve what we proposed successfully.
+Finally, I am thankful to the KDE e.V. and the KDE community for supporting us new contributors to the amazing KDE project.

 **Thank you!**